jtroo/kanata/README.md

 the features:

 - multiple layers of key functionality
-- advanced key behaviour customization (e.g. tap-hold, key sequences, unicode)
+- advanced key behaviour customization (e.g. tap-hold, macros, unicode)
 - cross-platform human readable configuration file

 To see all of the features, see the [configuration guide](./docs/config.adoc).